Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 \begin{corollary} Let $\C$ and $\C'$ be stable $\infty$-categories such that there is an equivalence $(\h_n \C, \can) \simeq (\h_n \C', \can)$, as pointed $n$-categories with distinguished squares.
 Then there is a weak equivalence \end{corollary}

-\begin{remark} As explained in Remark \ref{canonical-structure-2}, the canonical structure is invariant under equivalences for $n >1$, that is, an equivalence $\h_n \C \simeq \h_n \C'$ for $n>1$ is automatically an equivalence of pointed $n$-categories with distinguished squares.
-For $n=1$, note that an equivalence $\h_1 \C \stackrel{\Delta}{\simeq} \h_1 \C'$, as triangulated categories, clearly also preserves the canonical structures of distinguished squares. \end{remark}
+\begin{remark} As explained in Remark \ref{canonical-structure-2}, the canonical structure on $(\h_n \C, \can)$ is preserved under equivalences for $n >1$, that is, an equivalence $\h_n \C \simeq \h_n \C'$ for $n>1$ is automatically an equivalence of pointed $n$-categories with distinguished squares.
+For $n=1$, note that an equivalence $\h_1 \C \stackrel{\Delta}{\simeq} \h_1 \C'$, as triangulated categories, clearly also respects the canonical structures of distinguished squares. \end{remark}